-You need a coaster to avoid unsightly water rings and marks on your tables from “sweaty drinks” like beer, soda, water, and juice.
+You need a coaster to prevent ugly water rings and marks from ending up on your tables.
+This happens with “sweaty drinks” like beer, soda, water, and juice.

 With all that in mind, it only makes sense to lay down a coaster before you set down your drink.
-You’ll keep the furniture free from blemishes and get fun home décor all in one swoop.
+You’ll keep the furniture free from blemishes and get fun home décor at the same time!